aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-8-release-notes/_index.md

 ## Public API Changes ##

+### Packaging Changes ###

+Starting with Aspose Slides for .NET 21.9, we will change the release installation packages layout.

+Aspose Slides for .NET NuGet package will contain these assemblies:
+* .NETFramework 2.0
+* .NETFramework 4.0
+* .NETStandard 2.0
+* .NET 5
+* MonoAndroid 9.0

+The MSI and zip packages at [Aspose Downloads](https://downloads.aspose.com/slides/net) will contain
+* .NETFramework 2.0
+* .NETFramework 3.5 (+ClientProfile)
+* .NETFramework 4.0 (+ClientProfile)
+* .NETStandard 2.0
+* .NETStandard 2.1
+* .NET 5
+* MonoAndroid 9.0

 ### Support of Presentation to animated GIF export ###

 Support of [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) to animated GIF export has been added.
 Using this new functionality it is now possible to export [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) into animated GIF with slides changes, including animated transitions: